veeam/blksnap/doc/README-upstream-kernel.md

 A "v7" patch on [lore](https://lore.kernel.org/all/20240209160204.1471421-1-sergei.shtepa@linux.dev/) or [patchwork](https://patchwork.kernel.org/project/linux-block/list/?series=824711&archive=both) was posted at 9 February 2024.

+A patch for LK v6.15 has been prepared.
+A patch has not yet been proposed for upstream.

 ## Work in progress and news

 There is a work in progress for "v8",